Byte-Bard/social-media-sentiment-analysis/README.md

 Getting Started
 Clone this repository to your local machine.
 Ensure you have Python installed (Python 3.6 or higher).
-Install the required libraries listed in the requirements.txt file using pip install -r requirements.txt.

 Place your CSV file with social media comments data in the project directory.
 Usage
 Open the Jupyter Notebook or Visual Studio Code environment.